secureCodeBox/documentation/docs/contributing/integrating-a-scanner/integration-tests.md

 ```

 At first, we start our scan function, and we feed it with a scan name, the specific scan command and a list of parameters
 for the scan.
 Likely, you can copy them from an example.
-Note that you must refer to your targeted demo-app via
+Note that you must refer to your targeted demo-target via
-`name.demp-apps.svc` if it is installed in the "demo-apps" namespace.
+`name.demp-apps.svc` if it is installed in the "demo-targets" namespace.
 **Please don't use any external websites (like google.com) in your integration tests!**

 The last parameter is a test timeout in seconds.
 This timeout should be lower than the general one for the jest test